SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations-exam-problems.md

 In the second example, the training lab length is 840 cm.
 There could be located **7 rows** (7 \* 120 cm = 840, without residue).
 The training lab width is 520 cm.
 From them 100 cm are for the hallway in the middle.
 In the rest 420 cm could be located **6 desks per row** (6 \* 70 cm = 420 cm, without residue). **Number of working places = 7 * 6 - 3** = 42 - 3 = **39** (We have 7 rows with 6 working places per row = 42 minus 3 working places for podium and entrance door).

-### Hints and guidelines
+### Hints and Guidelines

 Try to solve the problem on your own first.
-If you fail, use the hints and guidelines below.
+If you fail, use the Hints and Guidelines below.

 #### An idea for a solution